mleggett25/Titanic_Challenge/README.md

 ![Test Dataframe Age Correlation](Images/test_df_cor.PNG)

 As we can see, age is most correlated with passenger class.
+Therefore, I grouped age by passenger class and found the mean for each.
+I then imputed these values for the missing age values.